crawdaddie/cv/content/_index.md

 ### Curation Corporation - Senior backend developer
 London - 6/2021 - present
 - Development of internal tools consisting of a user-facing platform supporting ESG experts in synthesising smart insights and business intelligence from a wide variety of news sources
-- {{<kwt "typescript nodejs kubernetes docker graphql">}}designed and implemented services for creating automated email briefings which reduced the time taken to create briefings by 84% compared to previous non-integrated workflows{{</kwt>}}
+- {{<kwt "typescript nodejs kubernetes docker graphql">}}designed and implemented backend services for creating automated email briefings which helped reduce the time taken to create briefings by 84% compared to previous non-integrated workflows, and assisted with the creation of UIs for these tools{{</kwt>}}
 - {{<kwt "kubernetes elasticsearch nodejs">}}maintenance and tuning of data pipelines which process up to 300,000 articles a day and push them to different search indices{{</kwt>}}
 - {{<kwt "python fastapi">}}productionisation and deployment of NLP models as FastAPI services for purposes of abstractive text-summarisation and entity extraction{{</kwt>}}
   in the case of abstractive text-summarisation performed on GPUs, I also managed securing the extra-cluster deployments from traffic outside our network and linking them to the rest of our infrastructure over a VPN.